 Currently, the laser that is used to activate the protons, cause additional noise which impedes the quantum effect.

 Linran Fan, a Yale student has developed a potential solution to this problem.
-In an elegant solution he changed the medium in which the light wave travelled to aluminum nitride and this has had a significant impact by eliminating the “noise.”
+In an elegant solution, he changed the medium in which the light wave traveled to aluminum nitride and this has had a significant impact by eliminating the “noise.”

 Helping your students understand quantum computing is not necessarily an easy task, but helping them develop a surface understanding of the concepts is possible.

 Discussing the following questions from the Yale article can help introduce this important engineering/physics innovation to your students.
 I think it’s especially inspiring that Fan began his interest in this aspect of physics while in high school.

 Questions for Discussion

 - How was Linran Fan’s solution different than previous solutions?